The drive between Brisbane and Sydney is a vastly different prospect from what it was just a few years ago.

 If that’s a little too gimmicky, it’s also worth noting that Taree is one of the last places to fuel up (and grab a quick feed) without detouring too far off the Pacific Highway before you get to Newcastle.
 The Caltex service station at the southernmost Taree exit also has McDonald’s, Subway, and KFC.

-Newcastle, well Heatherbrae, is where the motorway section of the Pacific Highway ends and you return to suburbia.
-Albeit briefly before joining up with the M1 Motorway (formally the F3 Freeway) for the rest of the run down to Sydney.
+Newcastle, well Heatherbrae, is where the motorway section of the Pacific Highway ends, and you return to suburbia, at least until the new bypass is completed.
+That said, it is albeit briefly before joining up with the M1 Motorway (formally the F3 Freeway) for the rest of the run down to Sydney.

 Again Heatherbrae offers a couple of service stations and several fast food options which is really handy after a long stint of driving and worth a quick stop to stretch your legs before dealing with Newcastle’s traffic as you navigate your way to the Sydney Newcastle Motorway.

 If your trip ends in Newcastle or you looking to get out and stretch your legs properly.
-Both Hunter Region Botanical Gardens and Fighterworld are great options for something to do that doesn’t involve sitting in the car any longer, they are just a short detour off the Pacific Highway just before you get to Heatherbrae.
+Both Hunter Region Botanical Gardens and Fighterworld are great (yet distinctly different) options for something to do that doesn’t involve sitting in the car any longer.
+Both are just a short detour off the Pacific Highway just before you get to Heatherbrae.

 I’m in the process of putting together a more comprehensive guide to Newcastle that will be handy if you think you might want to explore more of what the city has to offer.
 So keep an eye out for that (I’ll add a link to this post soon).

-From Newcastle, once you get onto the M1 Motorway, it’s a pretty simple drive down the Sydney and the motorway network that interlinks the city.
+From Newcastle, once you get onto the M1 Motorway, it’s a pretty simple drive down the Sydney and into the motorway network that interlinks the entire city.

-If you’d like to know more about what there is to do in Sydney once you get there, it’s another place on my list to put together a comprehensive guide.
+If you’d like to know more about what there is to do in Sydney once you get there, it’s another place on my list that I need to put together a comprehensive guide.
 I’ll link that here once I’ve finished writing it.

 If you’d like to get more information to help plan your trip to and around Australia… Check out the rest of my blog posts.